Animal welfare at Waitrose

 Our abattoir is approved by Red Tractor, RSPCA Assured and the Soil Association and is regularly inspected.
 Our slaughter facilities were designed incorporating the ideas of leading animal behaviourist Temple Grandin and purpose built to ensure a quiet and stress free environment for the cattle.
 All staff members involved in the handling of cattle at the abattoir must be trained in welfare friendly animal handling methods and demonstrate a sufficient level of competence before being allowed to handle any livestock.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.

-Our essential Waitrose chicken is grown on family owned farms in Northern Ireland.
+Our essential Waitrose chicken is grown on farms in Northern Ireland.

 What makes our ‘entry level’ chicken different to that available elsewhere is that the birds are raised in houses that provide lots of natural daylight and space when compared with a conventional poultry unit.
-The birds that provide the meat for essential Waitrose chicken have around 25% more space than other birds and we also ensure they have environmental enrichment to help them display their natural behaviour to scratch, perch and play.
+The birds that provide the meat for essential Waitrose fresh and frozen chicken have around 20% more space than other birds (at 30kg/m2) and we also ensure they have environmental enrichment to help them display their natural behaviour to scratch, perch and play.
+They have straw bales for nourishment and we are in the process of replacing our A frame perches with “platform perching”.

 Our Omega 3 chicken is raised to essential Waitrose welfare standards.

 Our Free Range Chicken is truly free range and given plenty of room to roam outside, while being housed in airy, well-lit sheds.
-These birds are housed at lower stocking densities than our essential Waitrose birds – around 10% less stock per house.
+These birds are housed at lower stocking densities than our essential Waitrose birds – around 10% less stock per house (27.5kg/m2).
 They have around one m/sq per bird of outdoor space and are a slower growing breed than our conventional chickens.
 Bedding is refreshed regularly and fresh food and water are available at all times.
 Outdoor range enrichment is provided by hedgerows and trees to further encourage natural behaviours.
+Our free range chickens reared for meat have access to the outdoors for a minimum of half their life, roaming the tree and shrub covered ranges.

 Waitrose organic chickens are raised with the lowest stocking density of all and have around four m/sq per bird of outdoor space – under our standards they have to spend half of their life outdoors.
 Organic finishing sheds have pop holes down the length of the sidewalls, which allow the birds free entry and exit.
 A concrete apron outside the shed allows droppings to be cleaned up regularly, maintaining litter quality inside the shed.
 The inside of the shed is bedded with clean chopped straw or wood shavings which is refreshed regularly and, of course, fresh water and feed is available at all times.
 Outdoor range enrichment is provided through hedgerows and trees to further encourage natural behaviours.